 About the Leadership Development Programme

-During the Summer Institute you will meet the key people within Teach First and our training providers who will support you during your two years on the programme.
+During the Summer Institute you will meet the key people within Teach First and Birmingham City University who will support you during your two years on the programme:

-Birmingham City University will also assign tutors who you will meet and be trained by at the Summer Institute.
-They will support you throughout the first year as you work towards your PGCE which, if you meet all of the requirements, you will gain at the end of the programme.
+- Birmingham City University will also assign tutors who you will meet and be trained by at the Summer Institute.
+They will provide advice, support and developmental intervention as you progress through the PGDE, assessing you against the Teachers’ Standards for the awarding of Qualified Teacher Status.